Virginia

 What Is the Virginia Consumer Data Protection Act (VCDPA)?

 The VCDPA is Virginia's comprehensive consumer data privacy law.
-Governor Ralph Northam signed it into law on March 2, 2021, and it became effective on January 1, 2023.
+Governor Ralph Northam signed it on March 2, 2021, and it became effective on January 1, 2023.
 The law is codified at Va.
 Code Title 59.1, Chapter 53.

 Key Definitions Under the VCDPA